ourcodingclub/CC-3-DataManip/README.md

 3- Manipulating data with the intuitive `dplyr` tools <br>

-This repository contains the files necessary to complete Coding Club's data manipulation tutorial - you can check it out at https://github.com/ourcodingclub/CC3-DataManip
+This repository contains the files necessary to complete Coding Club's [Intro to Data Manipulation](https://ourcodingclub.github.io/2017/01/06/data-manip-intro.html) tutorial.

 For more about Coding Club, please see https://ourcodingclub.github.io/